Okay, I know, it’s a big claim. But I’m serious. This loaded veggie sandwich is THE BEST VEGETABLE SANDWICH I’VE EVER HAD.

 - Prep your veggies by slicing the tomato, peeling and slicing the cucumber, slicing (or mashing) the avocado, and peeling and thinly slicing your red onion.1 small vine ripe tomato, ½ English cucumber, ½ ripe hass avocado, ¼ large red onion

 - Lay both slices of bread out flat on a large plate.
-Spread one slice generously with cream cheese (or hummus) and the other slice with pesto.1 tablespoon cream cheese or hummus, 2 tablespoon pesto, 2 slices bread of choice
+Spread one slice generously with cream cheese (or hummus) and the other slice with pesto.1 tablespoon cream cheese of choice, 2 tablespoon pesto, 2 slices bread of choice

 - Stack on tomato, avocado, cucumber, and red onion.
 Enjoy cold or toast in a panini press or on a pan.